llbbl/austintechvideos.com/README.md

 * It requires the octopress filters plugin. [octopress_filters.rb](https://github.com/recurser/jekyll-plugins/blob/master/_plugins/octopress_filters.rb)

 ### Jekyll Lunr JS (Search) Plugin
 * We are using LunrJS to power the search feature.
-There is a Jekyll plugin that is pretty easy to implement! [jekyll-lunr-js-search](https://github.com/slashdotdash/jekyll-lunr-js-search)
+There is a Jekyll plugin for LunrJS that is pretty easy to use! [jekyll-lunr-js-search](https://github.com/slashdotdash/jekyll-lunr-js-search)
 * It has a few requirements.
 You must install two gems "json" and "nokogiri".
 This must be done before search will work.
 Installed via this command: ```gem install nokogiri json```